armiwn8/armiwn8/README.md

 <div dir="ltr">

 # 👋 Hello
  My name is Armin Khademian.
 I'm a passionate Front-end Developer who sees the web as a canvas.
 I believe that my job is about crafting seamless User Experiences (UX) rather than just writing code.
-Diving deep into [Framework/Technology - e.g., React], I'm always building the next beautiful and performant interface.
+Diving deep into Front-End Developing, I'm always building the next beautiful and performant interface.
 Let's make something amazing.

 ---